-Moreover, If the judicial officer finds by the preponderance of evidence that an interfamily offense has been committed, visitation and custody determination would be granted only if the safely of the child/children and the custodial parent is adequately protected, and such must be articulated in writing.
+Moreover, if the Judicial Officer finds by the preponderance of evidence that an interafamily offense has been committed, visitation and custody determination would be granted only if the safety of the child/children and the custodial parent is adequately protected, and such must be articulated in writing.

 The CPO hearings are an important phase in an ensuing child custody/child support and divorce actions.
 In generally one quick hearing with minimal evidence introduced, and in one brush, the court has the power to enter an order addressing separation, use of marital property, child support, child custody and even award of fees and alimony.